 Wix Studio: About the Wix IDE

-Note: Some of the features listed below are not yet available to all users.
+Note: Some features described in this article aren't yet available to all users.

 Understanding your site's file structure